 When you own a fleet of vehicles, you need to do everything you can to optimize efficiency and keep costs down.
 When it comes to making the most of your fleet, data is your friend.
 The more of it you have, the better off you’ll be.

 How can you collect data on how the cars and trucks in your fleet are being driven, where they’re going, and what condition they’re in?
 You need a GPS fleet tracking system.
-Such a system can help you monitor the location and status of all of your fleet vehicles, including information like fuel and battery levels, mileage, speed, and unauthorized use.
+Such a system that’s similar with survey management system can help you monitor the location and status of all of your fleet vehicles, including information like fuel and battery levels, mileage, speed, and unauthorized use.
 GPS fleet tracking is so helpful that 98 percent of companies that used it in 2019 said they benefited from it, and 45 percent of those fleets saw a positive return on their investment into GPS tracking within 11 months.

 But how can you choose the right GPS tracking system for your fleet?
 Some of the factors you should consider include ease of use, mobile app or web interface options, the degree of customer support you will receive, available features, and fuel card integration capabilities.